nordlow/compiler-benchmark/README.md

 ## TODO

-- Don’t include Build Time and Build RSS columns when build op is not used
+- Don’t include Build Time and Build RSS columns when build op is not used.
-- Don’t include Check Time and Check RSS columns when check op is not used
+- Don’t include Check Time and Check RSS columns when check op is not used.
-- Fix Zig output file

-/snap/bin/zig build-exe --name generated/zig/main generated/zig/main.zig
-LLVM failed to emit file: No such file or directory

 - Parallelize calls to checkers and builders.
 - Add language Fortran.
 - Add language Pony.